AuthorCarpentry/dois-citation-data/00-intro-dois.md

     $ pandoc -o think.docx think.thml

-Launch Open Office: how does the document look now?
+Please note .docx instead of .doc, otherwise it doesn't work.
+Launch LibreOffice: how does the document look now?
 Will printing this document in this format look different than if you print it directly from the website?

 TIP: _Feel free to send yourself a copy of this useful handout on how to assess whether a journal is reputable or not_